noname0310/babylon-mmd/README.md

     // You can also run the animation before it loads.
 This will allow the audio to run first. mmdRuntime.playAnimation();

+    // create a youtube-like player control
+    new MmdPlayerControl(scene, mmdRuntime, audioPlayer);

     // Use havok physics engine for rigid body/joint simulation const havokInstance = await HavokPhysics();
     const havokPlugin = new HavokPlugin(true, havokInstance);